arnauddesombre/Python-Utilities/README.md

 ----------

 <b>lca.py</b><br>
-Miscellaneous implementation of Lowest Common Ancestor algorithms, with optimizations for competitive programming.<br>
+Miscellaneous implementation of Lowest Common Ancestor (LCA) algorithms, with some optimizations for competitive programming.<br>
 This program should be provided the text file lca.txt as input:<br>
 <i>python lca.py < lca.txt</i><br>